FreeRTOS/iot-reference-esp32/SecurityGuide.md

 # Security Guide

-## 1 Provisioning the Device Using the Digital Signature Peripheral
+## 1 Prerequisites

-### 1.1 Prerequisites
+Before using this guide, determine what security features you want to use as this guide only provides steps for configuring and flashing these security features at the same time.

-In order to use the **Digital Signature Peripheral**, at least one `BLOCK_KEYN`, where N is 0-5, in the ESP32-C3's eFuses must be available to write the HMAC key associated with the **Digital Signature Peripheral**.
+For each security feature (**Digital Signature Peripheral**, **Secure Boot**, **Flash Encryption**), at least one `BLOCK_KEYN`, where N is 0-5, in the ESP32-C3's eFuses must be available to write to.

 To check this, follow these steps: